DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Change an enemy's aura so that other enemies see it as an enemy temporarily

 ### Vendor
 - The vendors will carry more powers.
 - The player is still GUARANTEED 1 power from each vendor.
 - Half of the vendor's powers will be free.
 - The other half are the really good powers that require money to buy.
--
+- Regardless of if you get a free power or a paid power, you can only get ONE power.

 ### Toxicity & Relapse
 - Bigger tolerance meter / more drugs until relapse